-****Please note that the Feed in Tariff will be closing for new applicants in April 2019.
-If you are considering an installation, do not delay!***
+****Please note that the Feed in Tariff scheme closed for new applicants in April 2019****

 To find out more contact Fervo Renewable Energy for an informal chat or make an enquiry.